sxnityq/hw_brkpoint_kmodule/README.md

 ### HOW TO USE

 I set hardcoded address.
-That worst decision, but it will be fixed later.
+That was the worst decision, but it will be fixed later.
 So in order to test sysfs modification and module work in general lets begin with answering which address to pick and from where

 /proc/kallsyms - this file contains all information about different variables, dwelled in kernel space. lets get address that is related to /dev/random.